amyweso/sweumnteamtech/final_code/README.md

 * The third signature is the sticker that determines if the robot has docked

 ## To Do List
-1. Change the motor pins to be the correct pins on the mBot - line 18
-2. Plug the ultrasonic sensor into port 3 - line 22
-3. Change the led_light to be the correct LED pin on the mBot - line 25
-4. Come up with the distance for how close an object has to be to the mBot to get the robot to stop - line 90
+3. Come up with the distance for how close an object has to be to the mBot to get the robot to stop - line 90
-5. Change the number of pixels the width of the docked signature should be in order to determine that the robot has been docked - line 132
+4. Change the number of pixels the width of the docked signature should be in order to determine that the robot has been docked - line 123

 ## Resources
 * We used the following sources and modified their code slightly to fit to our project